ros-drivers/rosserial/rosserial_teensy/README.md

 ## Usage

-To properly use the `ros_teensy` package, your package containing your MCU code to be compiled should follow this structure:
+To properly use the `rosserial_teensy` package, your package containing your MCU code to be compiled should follow this structure:

 ```